pesterhazy/presumably/posts/fixmes.md

 # The meaning of codetags

-Codetags are not a recent innovation.
-Since the dawn of programming, code has been interwoven with comments, and since the 1980s programmers have lent special significance to tags like XXX, TODO or FIXME.[^xxx] Most tags are added with the intention of flagging that the author is not satisfied with a solution, both as a _note to self_ and for the benefit of other readers.
-The use of uppercase letters not only makes tags stand out visually, it also makes them easy to grep for.
-The contentious linter rule requires no more than a single line of shell code: `git grep FIXME && exit 1`.
+Comments are as old as programming itself and have served a [variety of purposes](https://en.wikipedia.org/wiki/Comment_%28computer_programming%29#Stress_relief).
+Codetags are not a recent innovation either.
+In the 1980s, programmers started attaching special significance to tags like XXX, FIXME or TODO.[^xxx] Most tags are added with the intention of flagging that the author is not satisfied with a solution, both as a _note to self_ and for the benefit of other readers.
+The use of uppercase letters not only makes tags stand out visually, it also makes it stupid easy to grep for them.
+Our linter rule requires barely more than a single line of shell code: `git grep FIXME && exit 1`.

 Codetag semantics vary from team to team.
 With time teams tend to assign specific meanings to individual tags, much like emojis in Slack workspaces gradually acquire a more and more definite meaning.
 In my team, we tag comments as TODO as a heads-up, a note that we're not happy with it.
 While the code could be changed at some point in the future, it is considered acceptable, perhaps even preferable from a project-management perspective, to delay the suggested improvement, sometimes indefinitely.
 Whereas a TODO is a gentle nudge, a FIXME is stringent: the code is unfit for merge until the author addresses the problem.
 Our automated linter gives this judgment reality: FIXMEs fail the CI build, while TODOs are given a pass.